Available 24/7

 Veterans who serve this country often experience long-term injuries and illnesses as a result of their service.
 When veterans suffer health problems, the VA (U.S. Department of Veteran Affairs) offers benefits that help to compensate for these conditions.
 However, many veterans struggle with obtaining these benefits, with denied claims, inadequate ratings, and lengthy delays being the main reasons.

 Partnering with an experienced and dedicated VA disability lawyer like Daren Sarphie can help veterans ensure that they successfully file their claims, appeal denied claims, and secure the benefits that they rightfully deserve.
 Too often, United States veterans are denied benefits and left to fight the VA alone.
 At Sarphie Law, we take great pride in helping injured veterans secure the benefits they have earned through their service.
+Call us today or connect with Sarphie Law online for a free and confidential consultation.

 Who Qualifies for Veteran Disability Benefits?